Life-Long Music Literacy for Your Child

 Playing music requires a lot of concentration.
 Even when playing for a large crowd, professional musicians are often in “another place” as they are focused almost entirely on the sounds that they are making.
 This is true for all styles: Classical, Jazz, Country, Pop, etc.

-Obviously, your child will not yet possess that level of concentration.
+Obviously, your child will not yet possess that level of focus and concentration.
 But part of their musical training will be learning how to begin to get into that special place where the player and the music become one.

 Is Your Child Physically Developed Enough to Play Piano?

-Of course, part of taking piano lessons will be the development of many fine muscles in your child’s hands, arms, shoulder, back, etc. The more developed these muscles are in general the better their piano lesson experience will be.
+Of course, part of taking piano lessons will be the development of the many fine muscles in your child’s hands, arms, shoulder, back, etc. The more developed these muscles are in general the better their piano lesson experience will be.

 Is Your Child Drawn to the Piano?

 Maybe you already have a piano in your home.
 Does your child like to play on it?
 When they do is it for more than a second or two?
 Do they seem to enjoy making sounds on the piano for maybe a minute or two at a time?
+Not songs, just sounds?
+If so, that is a very good sign!

 FREE First Piano Lesson